dmente03/gss/readme.md

 - Simple structure that leverages the power of cascading stylesheet.

 ### Naming principles
-- Modules are only named by its purpose.
-E.g., `button`.
+- Modules are only named by its purpose (e.g., `button`).
 - Attributes of a module are named by either its purpose, appearance, behavior or dependence.
-They must be prefixed with a verb or a preposition.
-E.g., `is-primary`, `is-large`.
+They must be prefixed with a verb or a preposition (e.g., `is-primary`, `is-large`).
 - Use of `lisp-case` for naming classes.
 All lowercase.
 - Words separated by a single hyphen (never double).
 - Modules and attributes are separated by a space in the HTML or `.` in the CSS or nested in SCSS/LESS.